 “An anal abscess is a painful condition, involving a collection of pus that develops near the anus.”

-– Dr Ganesh
+– Dr Ganesh Ramalingam

 A perianal abscess may appear red in colour and feels warm when you touch it.
 Infections of the small anal glands usually cause it.
 In some instances, the abscess is unable to heal, and tears open on the skin’s surface, which results in a painful anal fistula.
 The most common and effective way to remove perianal abscess is via surgical incision and drainage.

-What Causes perianal abscess?
+What Causes Perianal Abscess?

 Some causes of perianal abscess include infection of an anal fistula, blocked anal glands and sexually transmitted infections, which compromises your immune system and makes you more prone to having it.
 You may have a higher risk of perianal abscess if you have Inflammatory Bowel Disease (IBD) such as Crohn’s disease or ulcerative colitis, constipation and/or diarrhoea, have anal sex, use of steroids such as prednisone or have diabetes.

 Most anal abscesses result from an infection of the small anal glands.
 A perianal abscess is typically a painful boil-like swelling near the anus, and it is the most common type of abscess.